Home » Recipes » Gambas al Pil Pil Tapas Recipe (Garlic Prawns with Chili)

 How many prawns per person should I use?

-This can depend on whether the dish is being served as a tapa or as a main course.
-Generally, you might use around 4-6 shrimp per person for a main course, or 2-3 shrimp as a tapas
+This depends on whether you’re serving it as a tapa or as a main course, and how big your prawns are.
+Generally, you might want 8-10 shrimp per person for a main course, or 3-5 shrimp as an appetizer or part of a tapas spread.

 What type of prawns should I use?